 An investment portfolio is only as strong as its ability to perform well in turbulent – or even down – markets.
-A well-diversified portfolio can make the difference between riding an unpredictable roller coaster full of pitfalls and sailing on a stable ship steadily pushing forward in any conditions.
-In short, diversification aims to help investors take the least amount of risk needed in order to earn the level of return that they’re aiming for in the most stable and predictable way possible.
+Diversification can make the difference between riding an unpredictable roller coaster and sailing steadily on a stable ship capable of weathering storms.
+In short, a diversification strategy aims to help investors take the least amount of risk needed in order to earn their target return in the most stable and predictable way possible.

 Understanding how to diversify your portfolio properly starts with understanding the fundamentals of diversification, and asking the right questions to figure out how to apply these principles to your personal portfolio in practical ways.
 In this article, we look at crucial questions that you should ask in order to evaluate the effectiveness of the diversification of your own investment portfolio, whether you’re just getting started or have an established investment strategy.
 With answers to these questions, you will be better prepared to make informed investment choices and build a stronger portfolio capable of earning more stable, potentially higher returns while also taking less risk.